chrisegg/form-locator-for-gravity-forms/readme.txt

   * Integrated changelog display from GitHub releases
   * One-click updates from WordPress admin
   * Cached API calls for optimal performance
+* **NEW**: Composer support
+  * Added composer.json for dependency management
+  * Plugin can now be installed via Composer
+  * Proper package metadata and licensing
 * **IMPROVED**: Menu integration
   * Moved to Forms submenu for better organization
   * Proper menu positioning and URL structure